 In an article featured in the April 2011 issue GB&D Magazine, lead artchitect and Weinstein A|U associate, Scott Carr says: "The building is meticulously detailed in order to withstand the tests of time.
 Sustainability begins with designing durable buildings that are capable of lasting 75-100 years."

 The architects' elevation strategy for the SCCA building was reinforced with the introduction of different color frames and sashes.
 The exterior features acryl-protect co-extruded dove gray frames and steel blue sashes with white interior frames and sashes.

-+ Click to read the article features in GB&D Magazine (page 37-39)
++ Click to read the article featured in the April 2011 issue of GB&D Magazine (page 37-39)